-1. If the funds are over $15,000 a guardian ad litum may need to be appointed by the court for the minor to access the funds.
-If the funds are over $50,000, such a guardian must be appointed.
+- If the funds are over $15,000 a guardian ad litem may need to be appointed by the court for the minor to access the funds upon death or disability of the parent.
 See F.S.
-744.3025 and 744.387.
-Court costs to petition the court and secure such funds on behalf of the minor could easily run from $3,000 to $5,000 or much more.
+744.301.
+Court costs to petition the court and secure such funds on behalf of the minor could estimate from $3,000 to $5,000.

-2. Upon reaching the age of 18 the minor becomes of legal age and can immediately claim all funds.
-Therefore, if the goal was to set aside the funds for the minor’s education then these funds are likely lost.
-How many 18 year adults have the money management skills to handle any significant sum of money?
+- Upon reaching the age of 18 the minor becomes of legal age and can immediately claim all funds.
+Therefore, if the goal was to set aside the funds for the child’s education, then these funds are likely lost.
+How many 18-year-olds have the money management skills to handle any significant sum of money?
 Would they use the funds for college tuition – or purchase a bright yellow Mustang?
 You may think your child is the exception, but do you really want to take this risk?

-4. If distributed at age 18, the funds will be considered as available funds for any financing the adult child seeks for college or university entrance.
+- If distributed at age 18, the funds will be considered as available funds for any financial assistance or scholarship the adult child seeks for college or university entrance.
 In a properly structured trust, the funds would not be factored into such need based financial assistance.

 - Do not use Uniform Gift To Minor Accounts or UGMA accounts – except for small sums under $1,000.
 These accounts are overused.
-The beneficiary of an UGMA (Uniform Gift to Minor Account) can receive the entire sum at age 21.
+The beneficiary of a UGMA (Uniform Gift to Minor Account) can receive the entire sum at age 21.
 These funds are much better protected if they flow into a trust.

-For more information about protecting funds for your minor children, contact attorney Phil Rarick with Rarick & Beskin at (305) 556-5209 or email@example.com.
-As a Miami trust attorney with over 20 years of experience we welcome the opportunity to meet with you and discuss your legal options.
+For more information about protecting funds for your minor children, contact an attorney at Rarick & Bowden Gold at (305) 556-5209 or email@example.com.
+As Miami trust attorneys, with over 60 years of collective experience, we welcome the opportunity to meet with you and discuss your best legal options.